Bubobubobubobubo/sardine/docs/sardine_doc/src/getting_started/code_evaluation.md

 - Your main document is your playing interface.
 Write / edit / change code.
 - Send new code whenever you are ready by pressing a key.

 On the included web text editor, press **Shift + Enter** or **Ctrl+E** to send code for evaluation.
-The entire code block will be evaluated!
+You need to select the code you want to send!
 If an error occurs, the application will not stop but will report the error and continue running using an older version of the code.
 The interpreter will warn you if something goes wrong!

+## Evaluating code

 Write the following line and evaluate it:
 ```python